mlaryan/mlaryan.github.io/_pages/about.md

 ---

 ![Frontpage](/images/Frontpage.jpg){: .align-right width="300px"}
-🏦 I’m a final-year Master’s in IT student at Somaiya Vidyavihar University, Mumbai, with 1.3 years of experience analyzing user data, reviews, and both quantitative and qualitative insights to support product design decisions.
+🏦 I’m a final-year Master’s in IT student at Somaiya Vidyavihar University, Mumbai, **with 1.3 years of experience** analyzing user data, reviews, and both quantitative and qualitative insights to support product design decisions.

-✍🏻 I work with Python, SQL, Excel, Tableau, and Power BI to clean real-world data, uncover trends, and communicate findings clearly.
+✍🏻 I work with **Python, SQL, Excel, Tableau, and Power BI** to clean real-world data, uncover trends, and communicate findings clearly.
 Currently diving deeper into Deep Learning and NLP, exploring how machines understand language and context.

-🌍 I’m passionate about applying data skills in Healthcare, FinTech, and Mobility, where insights drive meaningful impact.
+🌍 I’m passionate about applying data skills in **Healthcare, FinTech, and Mobility**, where insights drive meaningful impact.

 🚀 Always open to challenging problems, collaborative projects, and continuous learning.